 - Cultural and educational enrichment—Enhance self-awareness and increase your sense of belonging through community-building activities with other students.

-- Counseling—A counselor is available for confidential short-term and/or crisis counseling sessions and can make referrals to community resources.
+- Counseling—Counseling is available for confidential short-term and/or crisis counseling sessions.

-- Professional tutoring—Schedule 30-60 minute appointments with tutors Monday through Friday during the academic year for assistance with study skills and courses in math, physical science, biological science and writing.
+- Professional tutoring—Schedule 30-60 minute appointments with a Learning Specialist during the academic year for assistance with study skills and coursework in math, science and writing.

-- Supplemental grant aid—Promise Scholars who are already receiving Pell Grants may still have unmet financial need.
+- Supplemental grant aid—Promise Scholars who receive a Pell Grant may still have unmet financial need.
 If you actively engage in the Promise Program, you may qualify for additional monetary aid.
 Federal government and Mount Mary University eligibility requirements apply.

 Eligibility for the Promise Program